What is a virtual power plant?

 A virtual power plant can be defined as a network of distributed energy resources (DER)—these including LG Home Battery and solar panels—that all work together and communicate with one another as a single source of energy.

 The LG Home Battery and solar systems can be located throughout many neighbourhoods.
 Each energy source communicates harmoniously between each other over WIFI through software which efficiently charges and discharges energy from the collective batteries.
-Being a part of a VPP can be a worthwhile decision as this method is an optimal way to reduce the payback time on your battery system as you can get paid for joining one with your home battery.
+Being a part of a VPP can be a worthwhile decision as this method is an optimal way to reduce the payback time on your battery system as you can get paid for joining one with your home battery and receive credits for trading energy.

 Joining a VPP can offer a range of financial incentives and other benefits.
 Such incentives include being eligible for discounted solar and home battery technology, reward payments, reduced electricity tariffs, back-up protection, and credits on your electricity bill every time your battery system is cycled by the VPP operator during a VPP event.